-Your decision to escalate or de-escalate your response, and your choice of tactical option(s), must be continuously reassessed, using the TENR model, so you choose the most reasonable option, given all the circumstances known at the time.
+Your decision to escalate or de-escalate your response, and your choice of factical option(s), must be continuously reassessed, using the TENR model, so you choose the most reasonable option, given all the circumstances in our at the time.

 Effective communication between police is as critical as effective tactical communication with the subject(s).
-Constant assessment, planning and communication between police should occur throughout a use of force incident.
+Constant assessment, planning and communication between police should occur throughout a user of price incident.